Skip to content

 Nothing is more important than your employees’ health.
 In the current climate, organizations are increasingly switching on to the impact of wellbeing and offering incentives and programs that help to keep their people healthy.
 Why not incorporate your bonuses as part of this activity?
 Gym memberships, workout gear and even healthy eating delivery schemes make for brilliant rewards that also happen to be healthy.
 Wellbeing and health bonuses are great office incentive ideas that can help get everyone involved in making healthy decisions and improving their wellbeing.

-11. Tuition Reimbursement
+11. Tuition reimbursement

 Tuition reimbursement is an excellent benefit that can encourage employees to return to school or obtain advanced training and certifications.
 This is actually a benefit to your organization as well because it helps current employees gain new knowledge and skills that transfer to their current position or help them become more qualified for other roles within the company.
 It can also help your company attract and retain talented, motivated workers.

-12. Student Loan Repayment
+12. Student loan repayment

 Student loan repayment plans can be a significant draw for employees.
 Student loan repayment bonus ideas for employees not only provide financial incentives and benefits for individuals, it creates goodwill for your organization.
 These types of benefit programs can give you an advantage over your competitors when trying to attract new talent, especially those that have many options.
+In fact, the employee of one of our clients was able to pay off their student loans using their Bucketlist points!
+Not only is it rewarding to receive recognition, but it can make an immense difference too!